Arduino and KNX

 Arduino is a hardware platform based on an Atmel processor which can be programmed via an IDE.
 It runs no operating system on it, just a very tiny bootloader which directly starts its own program.
 With a variety of I / O ports, which can be directly addressed, it is perfect as a sensor and control platform

-Since I use KNX as my main bus system it was obvious to try to connect both.
-During my research I came across a bus coupler from Siemens.
+Since I use KNX as my main bus system, I ask myself how to connect it.
+During my research I came across a knx bus connector from Siemens.
 A voltage of 5 V as well as a serial interface is provided via the pin header of the bus coupling unit.
 Thus no additional voltage supply is necessary.

 First you need to decide on a hardware version.
 For me the Arduino Pro Mini fits perfect.
 It is available in a energy-saving variant with 3.3V which consumes under full load just 4,47mA.
 This can be further optimized.